arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_properties.md

 The default is `["insert", "update", "replace"]`.

 @RESTSTRUCT{keepNull,put_api_collection_properties_computed_field,boolean,optional,}
-Whether the result of the expression shall be stored if it evaluates to `null`.
+Whether the target attribute shall be set if the expression evaluates to `null`.
-This can be used to skip the value computation if any pre-conditions are not met.
+You can set the option to `false` to not set (or unset) the target attribute if the expression returns `null`.
+The default is `true`.

 @RESTSTRUCT{failOnWarning,put_api_collection_properties_computed_field,boolean,optional,}
 Whether to let the write operation fail if the expression produces a warning.